 The information is from Fifecanary.org – Peter Ailwooda and James Hart:

-What sex is my Canary; Boy or Girl, Hen or Cock.
+What gender is my Canary; Boy or Girl, Hen or Cock.

 It is very difficult to tell the gender of a canary at first glance and many an expert has come to grief by getting it wrong.
 Remember that during the moult and winter the cock bird sings less and sometimes not at all.
 What I will not be covering in this section is Sex-linked which means in certain circumstances you can tell the gender by the coloring of the parents.
 This is particularly significant for Cinnamon.